Sign up for E-Alerts

 Photo courtesy John Norton 2009

-Between 1947 and 1977, General Electric dumped an estimated 1.3 million pounds of polychlorinated biphenyls into the Hudson River.
-The source of the PCB discharges was two GE capacitor manufacturing plants located in Fort Edward and Hudson Falls, New York, about 50 miles north of Albany.
-GE’s PCBs are now found in sediment, water and wildlife throughout the Hudson River ecosystem as far south as the New York Harbor.
-They are also found in people.
+The Hudson River remains the largest Superfund site in the country, largely due to General Electric dumping an estimated 1.3 million pounds of polychlorinated biphenyls (PCBs) into the Hudson River between 1947 and 1977.
+The source of the PCB discharges were two GE capacitor manufacturing plants located in Fort Edward and Hudson Falls, New York, about 50 miles north of Albany.

 It is important to note that the Hudson River Natural Resource Damage Assessment, a process that evaluates environmental damage and injuries associated with the GE PCB contamination, is ongoing.
 The NRDA will assess the damages caused by the PCBs that may be compensated, whether monetarily or through restoration projects, by GE.

-Riverkeeper will continue its work to see that the full clean-up occurs, that the NRDA process is thorough and that the Hudson River is restored.
+Riverkeeper will continue its work to see that the full cleanup occurs, that the NRDA process is thorough and that the Hudson River is restored.

 THE LATEST NEWS ON HUDSON RIVER PCBS >